machellerogden/joyce/README.md

 // }
 ```

-Note that we not only wrap the `==` argument in `ref()` but we also quote it.
+Note that we not only wrap the `==` argument in `ref{}` but we also quote it.
 Anything in which you would have to use array-notation in JavaScript when referencing a property must be quoted.

 All argument types can be explictly cast if you find that the need arises.

-The casting notation is always: `type(value)`
+The casting notation is always: `type{value}`

 The following types are supported: